ava-labs/avalanche-docs/docs/dapps/nfts/intro-to-erc721s.md

 Copy your contract’s address and open the [Snowtrace Testnet Explorer](https://testnet.snowtrace.io/).
 Paste your contract address in the search bar, and click `Search`.

-You'll now see information on your contract.
+You'll now see [your contract information on Snowtrace](https://testnet.snowtrace.io/address/0xa03e85f4411e37cbaff635975bf38cb2737f0015).
 The first transaction you see should be the contract deployment you just did in the Remix IDE.

 ![Snowtrace](intro-to-erc721s/13-snowtrace.png)